mkarner07/mkarner07.github.io/_posts/2023-10-28-My-Productivity-Journey.md

 But I was not sure how to incorporate a Second Brain in my workflow.
 So, before changing my set-up at work, I started small and created a structure in notion for my personal notetaking.
 At that time, I had started reading a lot of books and needed a way to “store” this valuable information somewhere anyways.

-To create my Second Brain I tried out different structures and ended up following a "[tutorial on Youtube](https://youtu.be/4bxpsvcW2mc?si=GsJM0N5mPjO51HXv)".
+To create my Second Brain I tried out different structures and ended up following a [tutorial on Youtube](https://youtu.be/4bxpsvcW2mc?si=GsJM0N5mPjO51HXv).
 I thought I had found a good structure for me.

 I did not.